LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 Congratulations!
 You are now ready to customize and implement features in LiveEngage.

-- **Integrate LiveEngage with iOS and Android apps** to create and manage digital engagements.
+- **Integrate Conversational Cloud with iOS and Android apps** to create and manage digital engagements.
 Additionally, customers can communicate with the brand's agents through their channel of choice.
 For more information, refer to the Mobile Messaging SDK for [Android](mobile-app-messaging-sdk-for-android-overview.html) or [iOS](mobile-app-messaging-sdk-for-ios-overview.html).

 - **Enable consumer monitoring and engagement flows** to gather reporting data about the consumer, engagements, and campaigns.
 By combining monitoring capabilities with our Campaigns feature, you can display tailored engagements to the right consumer at the right time.
 For more information, refer to the [Monitoring API](monitoring-api-overview.html).